ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-exercise.md

-# nRF52 Radio Workbook
+# nRF52 Radio Exercise

-In this workshop you'll get familiar with:
+In this exercise you'll get familiar with:

 - the structure of embedded Rust programs,
 - the existing embedded Rust tooling, and